lucaCicc/wavenure-finance-app/README.md

 Before getting started, make sure you have the following software installed:

+Mobile:

 1. **Asfd**: To manage the versions of Node.js, Java, and Ruby, you need to have asdf installed.
 Refer to the official documentation for installation: [asdf](https://asdf-vm.com/).

+Backend:

-2. **Docker**: To run Postgresql locally, install Docker following the official guide: [Docker Installation](https://docs.docker.com/get-docker/).
+1. **Docker**: To run Postgresql locally, install Docker following the official guide: [Docker Installation](https://docs.docker.com/get-docker/).

 ## Init repository submodule